 “You’re doing something with a helicopter that ultimately helps people, right now the aircraft is ready to go, in 10 minutes’ time I could be airborne with the rest of the crew, flying off to somewhere I don’t know about yet.”

-The first thing that I tend to do on any shift is give the helicopter a good once over, as you would with your car, to make sure everything is good and its ready to fly.
+The first thing that I tend to do on any shift is give the helicopter a good once over, as you would with your car, to make sure everything is good and it’s ready to fly.
 So that’s everything from a general look around, the blades go very fast so I make sure nothing has been hit there and there’s no damage, I make sure all the dampers and controls for the rotors are working.
 I have a look at the engines on both sides of the aircraft and make sure the oil levels are okay.
 I’ll check for any damage at the back on the aircraft, checking the oil levels through the sight glasses at the back and on the side.

 After I’ve finished checking the aircraft over, I have to sign for all the work that I’ve done on it to say the aircraft is ready and fit to fly for the day.
 After that I check the weather and brief the crew about what we can expect for the day.
 So we will look at the Met Office charts, and get lots of different detail about wind strength, cloud, visibility and the sea state, that can affect us with things like getting out to the Isles of Scilly or how much time we spend over water.
 We need to know that the airspace around us is safe, so anything that is happening around us here in Newquay or around the hospitals.